Camp GrowTorah took place August 19-23, 2019.

-GrowTorah is proud to partner with Rockland Farm Alliance to bring you a week of GrowTorah Junior Farmers' Summer Camp.
+GrowTorah is proud to partner with Rockland Farm Alliance to bring you a week of Camp GrowTorah at Cropsey Community Farm.
 Campers will explore, play, create, and learn on the farm’s 25 acres of land including cultivated fields, the children’s garden, chickens, ducks, and goats.

 We’ll bask in nature’s glory as we connect with the Torah in meaningful, personal, and joyous ways, exploring lessons from the weekly parsha through farm chores, artistic expression, and nature crafts.
 Specifically, we will immerse ourselves in the Torah values of environmental stewardship, compassion for creatures, charity, and more.